The Long Empty Run Specialist

 • Use a high dynamic compound (low rolling resistance) that won’t generate heat beyond the melting point of the compound.

-• Cushothane® XL-AC™ for all CL-I and CL-II tires.
+• Cushothane® XL-AC™ for CL-I steer or CL-II drive tires.